deeptivaidy/face-mask-detection/index.md

 For the data preprocessing stage we first decided to standardize image sizes by adding padding to the bottom and left edges of each image so that it increased the overall image size to 600x600.
 This effectively became the maximum x and y for all images in dataset.
 Although increasing the representation of each image effectively means storing more data, and therefore performing more computation, it also means that we do not have to crop images and therefore edit any bounding box information.
 Once we complete our model, we plan on looking into further performance improvements such as scaling the image in order to reduce the need for padding.

-Additionally, in order to prep the data for the pipeline, we have decided to use principal component analysis (PCA) before the images reach the supervised learning model itself.
+By standardizing image size, we have also increased the amount of information that will be passed into our data pipeline, and therefore it is necessary that we take measures to reduce the dimensionality of our images.
+To this end, we have decided to use principal component analysis (PCA) for image compression.
 PCA is a form of unsupervised learning which uses variance and covariance of a dataset in order to take linear combinations of the data and reduce the overall dimensionality without resulting in much data loss (depending on hyperparameter tuning of k based on percentage of variance retained).
-It is used to speed up the running time of an algorithm.
-We decided to use PCA for our data pipeline in order to reduce image representation in memory and therefore require less computation per image passing through our model.
+We can use it on our images to blend less significant edges that may be revealed by the convolutional layers with other edges in order to reduce the the runtime and energy towards filtering the insignificant aspects of the image.
+In order to determine the optimal number of components to keep, we plotted a graph of the percentage of variance to retain (as seen below).

 Image Before PCA and with Bounding Box: